 Since Tammy didn’t know much about her biological family, she took a 23 & Me DNA test.
 Tammy and her caseworker entered the results into our technology platforms.
 Soon, one name led to others, which led Tammy to connect with a biological aunt who lived out-of-state.

 That aunt is now not only in Tammy’s life, but she has given Tammy many connections and a long term support network.
 Tammy’s aunt gave her contact information for all the relatives in Tammy’s local area.
 Within a week of outreach, some of Tammy’s relatives were in her living room.
 They brought diapers for her child and groceries too.
 But more importantly, Tammy now knows that she is part of a family who wants to have a relationship with her and her children.

 With a biological family now surrounding her with support, Tammy feels more confident than ever that she can give her children the kind of childhood she never had.

 Connections matter.
-Want to help more youth in foster care like Tammy?
+Want to help more children like Tammy?
 You can help today by donating HERE.

 Written by Georgette, the Outreach Coordinator for Connect Our Kids.
 You can read about Georgette's experience in the foster care system.